 Responsibilities of Infrastructure Development include:

-- Approval of the municipal engineering component of municipal building permits; water and sewerage permits, and right-of-way excavation permits;
+- Approval of the municipal engineering component of building permits, water and sewerage permits, street occupancy permits, and street excavation permits.

 - Liaison with other levels of government, utility companies and others on infrastructure and engineering issues.

 - Permits and approvals must be obtained prior to working within a municipal right-of-way (City limits).

 - Infrastructure locates must be obtained prior to any excavation.

 - Inspections of municipal services are required prior to backfilling.